I don't usually write about cards from the Junk Era. All Vintage Cards is, of course, dedicated to 'vintage' cards.

 Investment Potential: 8.5 out of 10

-Also issued in a small box, similar to the Donruss Rookies sets, the 1986 Fleer Update Bonds card actually has a much larger population--over 20K graded by PSA, although less PSA 10 cards---only 1300+ versus nearly 1500 for his Donruss Rookies card.
+Also issued in a small box, similar to the Donruss Rookies sets, the 1986 Fleer Update Barry Bonds card actually has a much larger population–over 20K PSA graded cards exist, although only 1300+ PSA 10 copies versus nearly 1500 PSA 10’s of his Donruss Rookies card.

 Translation-it's a lot harder to get a PSA 10 Fleer Update Bonds card due to the blue edges which chip quite easily.